microsoft/VirtualClient/website/docs/workloads/mlperf/mlperf-profiles.md

   | LocalRunFile     | Optional.
 Link to download specified CUDA and GPU driver versions. | https://developer.download.nvidia.com/compute/cuda/11.6.0/local_installers/cuda_11.6.0_510.39.01_linux.run  |

 * **Profile Runtimes**
-  The following timings represent the length of time required to run a single round of profile actions.
+  See the 'Metadata' section of the profile for estimated runtimes.
+These timings represent the length of time required to run a single round of profile actions.
 These timings can be used to determine minimum required runtimes for the Virtual Client in order to get results.
-These are estimates based on the number of system cores.
-Although results are produced in a relatively short period of time, this particular workload takes multiple days to complete the number of iterations required for valid results.
+These are often estimates based on the number of system cores.

-  * Expected Runtime = 8 hours

 * **Usage Examples**
   The following section provides a few basic examples of how to use the workload profile.